Loading an Application for Development

 There are a few things you will need to get started:

-- Your custom application or a local copy of the Verse Developer Extension Demo source code.
+- A local copy of the Verse Developer Extension Demo source code.

 Some files will need to be configured and added to your application directory for successful deployment.